 - Submission of monthly statements by MFIs

-- Power to require production of records or documents and power of entry, inspection and seizure
+- Power to require the production of records or documents and power of entry, inspection, and seizure

 - Settlement of disputes procedure